wandeg/microsoft-graph-docs/api-reference/beta/api/group-list-memberof.md

 {
   "value": [
     {
-      "id": "id-value"
+      "id": "11111111-2222-3333-4444-555555555555",
+      "mail": "group1@contoso.com",
+      "mailEnabled": true,
+      "mailNickname": "Contoso1",
+      "securityEnabled": true
     }
   ]
 }
 ```

-### Example 2: Get groups and administrative units that the group is a direct member of including the count of objects
+### Example 2: Get groups and administrative units that the group is a direct member of including a count of returned objects

 #### Request